COM4520 Turing Research Project

 students to learn how to apply scientific research

-methodology to a small group research project. |
+methodology to a small-group research project. |

-Learning Outcomes |
+| Learning Outcomes |

 By the end of the unit, a candidate will ...

-- have a very good understanding of the process of
+- Have a very good understanding of the process of

-conducting research;
+conducting research.

-- be able to conduct a complete and concise literature
+- Conduct a complete and concise literature

-review of the topic area;
+review of the topic area.

 solve it based on a thorough understanding of a topic

-- understand the process of working within a team.
+- Understand the process of working within a team.

 |

-Content |
+| Content |

 The content is determined by the research projects.